-- recognising that we use external assessors to review samples of your work and report on its quality (assessors are recruited by open application and serve fixed terms) - using a specific quality evaluation framework to improve your understanding of how well your intentions for your work aligns with the perceptions of your public and peers, as well as supporting this programme by providing peer reviews.
-This will include sharing data with us
+recognising that we use external assessors to review samples of your

-- having a Creative Case for Diversity rating of 'Strong' by October 2021 - using a specific tool for collecting, sharing and reporting of data15 about audiences (this will include sharing information with us) - developing an in-depth knowledge of your audiences, using audience segmentation tools16 - where relevant, having data-sharing agreements in place with other organisations we invest in and introducing or maintaining an 'opt-in' option to allow customers' data to be shared with visiting or other partner organisations - providing an environmental policy and action plan - collecting and submitting data relating to improving environmental performance and reducing carbon emissions - making sure artists, practitioners and those who work in the creative industries and heritage organisations are properly and fairly paid - submitting management accounts and cash flow statements every three months (we may ask organisations rated as being at major risk to submit information more often) - submitting board papers every three months - submitting an annual survey with statistics on your organisation and the previous year's activity (this should include further information about your audience profile, particularly gender, age, ethnicity, disability and longstanding illness)
+- work and report on its quality (assessors are recruited by open application and serve fixed terms) - using a specific quality evaluation framework to improve your understanding of how well your intentions for your work aligns with the perceptions of your public and peers, as well as supporting this programme by providing peer reviews.
+This will include sharing data with - having a Creative Case for Diversity rating of 'Strong' by October 2021 - using a specific tool for collecting, sharing and reporting data about audiences.
+This will include sharing information with us - developing an in-depth knowledge of your audiences, using audience segmentation tools13 - where relevant, having data-sharing agreements in place with other organisations we invest in and introducing or maintaining an 'opt-in' option to allow customers' information to be shared with visiting or other partner organisations - providing an environmental policy and action plan - collecting and submitting data relating to improving environmental